 What is psoriasis?

-Psoriasis is an autoimmune disease that causes raised, red, scaly patches to appear on the skin.
-It typically affects the outside of the elbows, knees or scalp, though it can appear on any location.
-It can be itchy, burn and sting.
-Psoriasis is associated with other serious health conditions, such as diabetes, heart disease and depression.
+Psoriasis is a chronic inflammatory condition that causes raised, red, scaly patches on the skin.
+It typically affects the elbows, knees or scalp, though it can appear anywhere on the body.
+It can be itchy, or cause a burning and stinging sensation.

 How do you get psoriasis?